BilldarBagdar/C4Device_32StepSequencer/README.md

 It is important to open the project file first and open other project files from the project menu because the project establishes a Max-project-relative search path for all the other files in their project-relative folders like /code, /data, /patchers, etc.
 ("path finding" in Max is otherwise a PITA, patches have no idea what folder they started in, Max doesn't interpret a simple relative path like, "../code/foo.js"
-(up one level from where this patch file is located and down into /code, look for a file named foo.js)) the way you would normally expect.
-A '.' is generally interpreted as the folder where max.exe is located.
-Inside a project, the "search path" starts in the project folder and recurses.
-You just write "foo.js" and the file is found.
+(up one level from "current directory" and down into /code, look for a file named foo.js)) the way you would normally expect.
+A current directory '.' is generally interpreted as the folder where max.exe is located.
+But inside a project, the "search path" starts in the project folder and recurses there first.
+You just write "foo.js" and the file gets found.
 </p>
 <p>
 From the "Project menu" window, open the patch file named `openSequencerBypassing.maxpat`.